Top 10 Questions by Women Considering Adoption

 8. Will adoptive parents love my child like a biological child?

-Nearly all adoptive parents have tried for years to have children, but they are unable to because of infertility.
-Because of their struggles, it makes their desire to become parents even stronger.
+Most adoptive parents have tried for years to have children, but they are unable to because of infertility.
+Their struggles make their desire to become parents even stronger.

 This is why adopted children often have such happy lives filled with opportunities because their parents know the feeling of not having children.
 Once they are blessed with a child, he or she is truly the light of their lives.